Myster-Tee/TinfoilWebServer/README.md

       }
     ]
   },
+  "Blacklist": {
+    "Enabled": boolean,                 // Enable or disable the IP blacklisting feature "FilePath": string,                 // The path of the file where to save blacklisted IPs "MaxConsecutiveFailedAuth": number, // The number of consecutived unauthenticated requests to reach for blacklisting an IP
+    "IsBehindProxy": boolean            // When set to true, incoming IP address will be taken from "X-Forwarded-For" header otherwise it will be taken from TCP/IP protocol
+  },
   "Kestrel" : {                         // HTTP server configuration see «https://docs.microsoft.com/fr-fr/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-6.0#configureiconfiguration» for more information
     "Endpoints" : {
       "Http" : {